michaelyatco/choredoor/ChoreDoorMaster.md

 * margin-bottom - 21px
 * cursor - pointer

-Refresh the page after each new CSS property is assigned so you can see how each individual value influences your `start-row`!
+Refresh the page after each new CSS property is assigned so you can see how each individual value influences your `.start-row`!

 Phew!
 That was a healthy amount of __HTML__ and __CSS__ additions but your game is beginning to look pretty stylish with a logical display of different features.
 Way to utilize your __HTML__ and __CSS__ skills!